elastest/elastest.io-docs/docs/try-elastest.md

 </p>

 <div class="range range-xs-center warning-range">
-  <div class="cell-xs-4 cell-lg-1 cell-lg-push-1"><span class="icon mdi mdi-information-outline warning-span" style=""></span></div>
+  <div class="cell-xs-4 cell-lg-1 cell-lg-push-1" style="text-align: center;"><span class="icon mdi mdi-information-outline warning-span"></span></div>
-  <div class="cell-xs-8 cell-lg-11 cell-lg-push-11"><p class="warning-text"><i>ElasTest is intended to be deployed on a dedicated server due to the considerable amount of modules and technologies that are part of it.
+  <div class="cell-xs-8 cell-lg-11 cell-lg-push-11 warning-text"><p><i>ElasTest is intended to be deployed on a dedicated server due to the considerable amount of modules and technologies that are part of it.
 If you really want ElasTest to show its true potential, it is strongly recommended to launch it in a powerful environment (see <a href="#system-specs">Recommended system specifications</a>).
 To deploy ElasTest in a dedicated server or in Amazon Web Services, please check section <a href="/docs/deploying/aws">Deploying ElasTest</a>.</i></p></div>
 </div>

 <h4 class="holder-subtitle link-top">For Linux</h4>